-The FDA has also issued an “umbrella” Emergency Use Authorization (EUA) that authorizes the emergency use of certain ventilators, anesthesia gas machines modified for use as ventilators, and positive pressure breathing devices modified for use as ventilators (collectively referred to as "ventilators"), ventilator tubing connectors, and ventilator accessories (EUA Letter of Authorization).
+The FDA has issued an "umbrella" Emergency Use Authorization (EUA) that authorizes the emergency use of certain ventilators, anesthesia gas machines modified for use as ventilators, and positive pressure breathing devices modified for use as ventilators (collectively referred to as "ventilators"), ventilator tubing connectors, and ventilator accessories (EUA Letter of Authorization).
 With regard to the EUA, Appendix B contains the list of products under this authorization (Appendix B).

 On this page: